linnarsson-lab/loom-viewer/README.md

     └── cortex.loom
 ```

-When we star the loom server and open `localhost:8003`, the resulting view should be something like:
+When we start the loom server and open `localhost:8003`, the resulting view should be something like:

 ![image](https://user-images.githubusercontent.com/259840/31838214-075f1cde-b5dc-11e7-898e-6c7fca4ba8ea.png)

 ### Viewing the heatmap and genes
-Currently, only list and attribute metadata is generated on the fly; extracting data from a loom file through `h5py` was such a bottleneck that it made our loom-viewer server server crash on loads as high as a few dozen genes being requested at once.
-It also could not cope with multiple people accessing the same loom file.

-So instead, this data needs to be pre-generated from the loom file for quick static serving.
-Heat map tiles, and gene expression values are "expanded" using CLI (we're planning to add this expansion to the web-interface, to be more accessible to people less familiar with the command line - see issue #114).
+Once the Loom file is in place in a project folder, heat map tiles and gene expression value views need to be pre-generated from the Loom file for quick static serving.
+This is also required since h5py can not safely cope with multiple people accessing the same Loom file simultanously.
+The pre-generation steps are performed from the command line (we're planning to add this expansion to the web-interface, to be more accessible to people less familiar with the command line - see issue #114):

-After putting a loom file in the appropriate project folder as explained above, you can run the following commands from anywhere:

 ```bash
 loom tile cortex.loom